SNAP Eligibility Calculator – New Hampshire

 Do medical expenses affect SNAP benefits in New Hampshire?

-Can gig workers like Uber or Instacart get SNAP in New Hampshire?
+Can gig workers — Uber, Instacart, DoorDash — get SNAP in New Hampshire?

 Can I qualify for SNAP in New Hampshire if I live with parents?

-Does child support paid reduce SNAP income in New Hampshire?
+Does child support I pay reduce my SNAP income in New Hampshire?

-Do SNAP benefit amounts change every year in New Hampshire?
+Do New Hampshire SNAP benefit amounts change every year?

-Does New Hampshire require the net income test for SNAP?
+Does New Hampshire require passing the net income test for SNAP?

-Where do I apply after using the New Hampshire SNAP calculator?
+Where do I apply for SNAP in New Hampshire after checking eligibility?